mjfwebb/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/_index.md

 | Websites and widgets |  |

 ### API key levels
 There is only one API key required to access all features in ResRobot, the different key levels are specified in the table below.
-If you don´t have a key yet, read [here](/docs/using-trafiklab/getting-api-keys) on how to get one.
+If you don't have a key yet, read [here](/docs/using-trafiklab/getting-api-keys) on how to get one.

 | Level    | Maximum calls per minute | Maximum calls per month |